CSU Policies and Regulations

 6. Procedure for challenging the content of student records, and

 FERPA authorizes that the university may release "directory information" pertaining to students.
 "Directory information" may include the student's name, address, telephone listing, electronic mail address, photograph, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, grade level, enrollment status, degrees, honors, and awards received, and the most recent previous educational agency or institution the student attended.
-The university may release this "directory information" at any time unless the university has received prior written objection from the student specifying the information the student requests not be released.
+The university may release this "directory information" unless the university has received prior written objection from the student specifying the information the student requests not be released.
 Written objections must be sent to:

 Office of the Registrar